edwfermon707/kea/doc/sphinx/arm/hooks-rbac.rst

 If the role assignment returns the empty role the configuration of the ``default`` role is used: by default the request is rejected.
-If the role assignment returns a not empty role with a configuration the configuration of the ``unknown`` role is used.
+If the role assignment returns a not empty role without a configuration, the configuration of the ``unknown`` role is used.

 .. table:: Role configuration parameters